 Accommodations are for our nonprofit arts organization use and are not commercial lodging open to the general public.
 Our program participant spaces are located in autonomous apartments within the Civita Institute compound: Lo Studio, Il Nuovo and Il Ruderino.
-Each dwelling is suitable for one person or a couple, though it may be possible to accommodate family members and friends by prior arrangement and at additional cost.
+Each dwelling is suitable for one person or a couple, though it may be possible to accommodate family members and friends by prior arrangement.
 Note that summers can be quite hot and the dwellings are not air-conditioned.

 Civita di Bagnoregio is located on a promontory, accessible only by a pedestrian bridge which is 2 km by foot or public minibus from the town of Bagnoregio.
 While some services (restaurants, etc.) are available in Civita, grocery stores, post office, bank, public transportation, and other services are readily available in Bagnoregio.
 It should be noted that there are no handicap accessible facilities available in Civita.
 However, by request, we will do our best to make our facilities accessible to people with disabilities and those for whom access is a challenge.